Aurelia labiata

-Aurelia labiata is a species of moon jellyfish.
+Aurelia labiata, the greater moon jelly, is a species of moon jellyfish.
 It is a cnidarian in the family Ulmaridae.
 It is typically larger than Aurelia aurita, with individuals document up to 45 cm.
 However, much of its size range overlaps with A. aurita (up to 40 cm), making size an imperfect diagnostic tool.
 Most Aurelia labiata have a 16-scalloped bell, meaning the bell indents inward at 16 points, a characteristic that also appears in other Aurelia species.
 Aurelia labiata occurs in the northeastern Pacific Ocean, from the northern coast of California, north to Canada and into Alaska.